hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 - Presentation Definition

-Credential Definition and Presentation Definition should be immutable in most of the cases, but some application may consider them as mutable objects.
+Credential Definition and Presentation Definition should be immutable in most of the cases, but some applications may consider them as mutable objects.

 Credential Definition can be considered as a mutable object since the Issuer may rotate keys present there.